This article has been reviewed by tax expert Erica Gellerman, CPA.

-FICA taxes are social security and Medicare taxes that employers and employees need to pay.
-Businesses must withhold FICA taxes from employees’ wages, pay employer FICA taxes, and report both the employee and employer share to the IRS.
-2019 FICA tax rates are 12.4% for social security, 2.9% for Medicare, and a 0.9% Medicare surtax on highly paid employees.
+FICA (Federal Insurance Contributions Act) taxes are social security and Medicare taxes that both employers and employees pay.
+Employers must withhold FICA taxes from employees’ wages, pay employer FICA taxes, and report both the employee and employer shares to the IRS.
+For the 2019 tax year, FICA tax rates are 12.4% for social security, 2.9% for Medicare, and a 0.9% Medicare surtax on highly paid employees.
 The rates will remain the same for the 2020 tax year.

-Businesses with employees have three primary responsibilities when it comes to small business taxes.
-You have to withhold income taxes and payroll taxes from your employees’ paychecks, pay employer taxes, and report withheld amounts and employer taxes to the Internal Revenue Service (IRS).
+Businesses with employees have a number of responsibilities when it comes to small business taxes.
+These include withholding income taxes and payroll taxes from your employees’ paychecks, paying employer taxes, and reporting withheld amounts and employer taxes to the Internal Revenue Service (IRS).

 FICA taxes are payroll taxes that fund social security and Medicare.
 Both employees and employers must contribute their fair share.
 It’s easy to get tripped up because you have to withhold the correct amount of FICA taxes from your employees’ paychecks, and you also have to pay the correct employer’s portion of the taxes.

-If you’re confused, read on to figure out how FICA taxes work, the FICA tax rates for the 2019 and 2020 tax years, and how to make sure you’re in full compliance.
+If you’re confused, read on to learn how FICA taxes work, the FICA tax rates for the 2019 and 2020 tax years, and how to make sure you’re in full compliance.

 Most businesses have to deposit their FICA taxes on a monthly or semiweekly basis:

 - If your FICA taxes and the amount of federal income taxes you’ve withheld from employees is $50,000 or less in a one-year period (July through June), you’re a monthly depositor.
 Under this schedule, tax deposits are due for each month on the 15th day of the following month.
 For example, January’s payment is due on February 15.